florian-glombik/workplace-reservation/README.md

    ```
    docker network create web
    ```
-6. Move to the directory `infra` and execute
+6. Execute the docker-compose file in the folder `infra`
    ```
    docker-compose up
    ```